mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 **Katagiri**: Not automatic, sometimes. *[he chuckles]* Not automatic.
 No.

-It's not open to everybody.
+It's not [automatically?] open to everybody.
 Only the person selected among the human beings can do this automatically.
 You can get into the third type of zazen practice; that is, you can do [it].
 But not everybody, because everybody has different karmas.
 But, it is not the object of criticism given by us, because, if I look [at the arhat's] life in this world, his life is happy, wonderful, because he entered nirvana.
 Wonderful.
 So, better than nothing.
 Wonderful.
 If you can enter nirvana, drinking just one cup of juice every day: wonderful.
 And you can wait for death, peacefully: wonderful.
 It's very wonderful.

 So [normally?] there is no chance to come back to the samsaric world.